madhavanand-github/address-formatter/README.md

 }
 ```

-> 🛑 In the request body, any number of fields among above mention fields are accepted in lowercase, e.g. `state` instead of `State`.
+> 🛑 In the request body, any number of fields in any order among above mention fields are accepted in lowercase(`state` instead of `State`)

 ## Handling of Edge/Boundary Cases